-Any nonprofit organization has a thousand stories it could tell about the people who help them through donations of time or money.
+Any nonprofit organization could tell a thousand stories about the people who help them through donations of time or money.
 And what’s one of the most effective ways to show appreciation for those gifts?
 The humble donor wall.

 Don’t Discount the Donor Wall

 Donor walls can get a bad rap.
 And, to be fair, it’s hard to make a list of names look visually appealing.
 It’s certainly not impossible, though.
 What’s more, as an article from the Nonprofit Times reports, more and more nonprofits are opting for a creative approach to their donor walls.